BHP CEO says taking long view on potash

-MELBOURNE, Aug 7 (Reuters) - BHP Billiton’s new boss on Wednesday shrugged off Russian potash producer Uralkali’s exit from one of the world’s two big potash cartels, saying BHP was taking a long-term view on its planned entry into the industry.
+MELBOURNE (Reuters) - BHP Billiton’s new boss on Wednesday shrugged off Russian potash producer Uralkali’s exit from one of the world’s two big potash cartels, saying BHP (BHP.AX) (BLT.L) was taking a long-term view on its planned entry into the industry.

 “We think very long term.
 This is something that’s happened short term,” BHP CEO Andrew Mackenzie told reporters, when asked whether the company may delay development of Jansen with potash prices expected to slump.